 With that demand surge, the entrepreneurial-minded saw an opportunity: Create topical, applicable online coursework for people to complete while sheltered at home so they can learn new skills, hobbies, and experiences when the world opens back up.

-Whether these were free courses or paid courses, professional training or personal development, a crash course or a one stop shop for everything you need to know about a particular niche, it was — and still is — the prefect time to create an online course.
+Whether these were free courses, popular course or paid courses, professional training or personal development, a crash course or a one stop shop for everything you need to know about a particular niche, it was — and still is — the prefect time to create an online course.

 - Digital marketing and social media marketing

 - Project management